20 Mar 2017

-I remembered liking it so much that when I couldn’t find it on any of our shelves, I assumed someone must have borrowed it without returning it, and promptly ordered a second-hand edition from the AwesomeBooks site.
-I started reading it a week ago and was surprised to find that I had forgotten most of the plot, other than the main outline - that four children in the early part of the 20th century run away from their rather strict grandmother, and find themselves at their Uncle Ambrose’s house instead.
+I remembered liking it so much that when I couldn’t find it on any of our shelves, I assumed someone must have borrowed it without returning it.
+So I promptly ordered a second-hand edition from the AwesomeBooks site.
+I started reading it a week ago.
+I was surprised to find that I had forgotten most of the plot, other than the main outline.
+Four children, in the early part of the 20th century, run away from their rather strict grandmother, and find themselves at their Uncle Ambrose’s house instead.

-Uncle Ambrose, who was once a teacher (now a Vicar) decides to educate the children in a classical way, insisting that he doesn’t like children at all, but growing fond of them fairly quickly.
+Uncle Ambrose, who was once a teacher (now a Vicar) decides to educate the children in a classical way.
+He insists that he doesn’t like children at all, but grows fond of them fairly quickly.
 He is looked after by Ezra, an intriguing and delightful character who functions as butler, cook, chauffeur and more.
 The children explore their neighbourhood, and as with many of Goudge’s books there’s an interesting mixture of Paganism and Christianity, of practical real-life adventures and mysticism.

 Not that this is a fantasy story: it’s set very much in the real world, and the obvious theme is that of family relationships, of loss and reunion, of friendship and loyalty and hard work.
 But there’s also a strong good vs evil thread winding throughout, with gradual healing and forgiveness and restoration, in a way I enjoyed very much.